A PBI is one type of Deductible Gift Recipient (DGR)

 - Constitutions, Rules and By-laws (review, modernisation, amendment)

 We can help.
-Contact our Client Services Manager to make an appointment (face to face or via teleconference) with one of our Not for Profit sector specialist lawyers.
+Contact us to make an appointment (face to face or via teleconference) with one of our Charity & Not for Profit sector specialist lawyers.